-GATE Exam Pattern 2026: Subject-wise Paper Pattern | Marking Scheme
+GATE Exam Pattern 2026: Check Complete Subject-wise Pattern and Marking Scheme

 If you are aiming for the GATE 2026 exam, it is important to familiarize yourself with the GATE exam pattern beforehand.
 The GATE exam is 3 hours long and consists of 65 questions, divided into general aptitude, engineering mathematics, and the core disciplines.
+Additionally, all test papers of GATE EXAM 2026 will be entirely objective type.
+Pattern of questions may include (i) Multiple Choice Questions (MCQ), (ii) Multiple Select Questions (MSQ), and/or (iii) Numerical Answer Type (NAT) questions.

-It is crucial for candidates to check the syllabus along with the GATE exam pattern to prepare for the exam effectively.
 The GATE paper pattern details the exam mode, the types of questions asked, the marking scheme, and the number of questions in each section.
 Understanding and knowing these details can help you better prepare for your exam and improve your chances of success.

 GATE Exam Pattern 2026: Key Points to Remember